o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-editor.md

 - From the Asset Browser, right click on a ".material" or ".materialtype", then select **Open in Material Editor...**
 - Material Editor is also a standalone executable that can be launched directly from a file browser or command console.
   - Launch the executable `<build>\bin\profile\MaterialEditor.exe`
-  - This requires passing the —project-path, followed by the path your project, as a command line argument.
+  - This requires passing the â€”project-path, followed by the path your project, as a command line argument.

 ### Creating Materials
 You have multiple options to start editing a material.